 Menopause is a natural biological process that marks the end of your monthly menstrual cycles.
 Menopause can happen in your 40s or 50s but it’s different for each woman.
-When you experience menopause, you’re likely to have a variety of physical symptoms such as hot flashes, emotional ups and downs, low energy, and extreme tiredness, also known as fatigue.
+When you experience menopause, you’re likely to have vasomotor symptoms (VMS) such as hot flashes, or other symptoms during this time like emotional ups and downs, low energy, and extreme tiredness, also known as fatigue.

 There are many effective treatments available, from lifestyle adjustments to hormone therapy.
 If you’re experiencing menopause, talk to your doctor about how they can help.